rpj/secdrop/README.md

 Secdrop
 =======

-A secure, easy-to-use, iOS-compatible drop box.

-Makes use of both symmetric (first stage is AES-256, encrypted in-browser) and asymmetric encryption (GPG public-key for second stage, performed on server side).
+A secure, easy-to-use, iOS-compatible drop box that makes use of both symmetric (first stage is AES-256, encrypted in-browser) and asymmetric encryption (GPG public-key for second stage, performed on server side).

-Because first-stage encryption is done within the browser via CryptoJS (256-bit AES), an SSL server isn't required.
+As first-stage encryption is performed within the browser via CryptoJS (256-bit AES), an SSL server isn't required.
 However, it is _highly_ recommended.

 Requirements
 ============